 - to demolishing buildings in cases where the danger is immediate

-The costs of any action by the council in dealing with dangerous or defective building are recovered from the owner(s) of the building.
+The costs of any action taken by Aberdeenshire Council in dealing with dangerous or defective building are recovered from the property owner(s).

 What happens after reporting the issue

 We will take any necessary action to make safe any buildings or part of a building which has become dangerous.
-If practical we will contact the building owner(s) and give them the chance to undertake the required works.
-There will be occasions however when this is not possible.
+If practical we will contact the property owner(s) and give them the chance to undertake the required works.
+There may be occasions however when this is not possible.
 In such cases we will instruct a contractor to either undertake the work or secure the site to prevent access to or around the affected property.
-Where the operations are carried out by our contractor, the costs incurred will be recovered from the owners.
+Where the operations are carried out by our contractor, the costs incurred will be recovered from the property owner(s).

-If immediate action is not required, we may serve a Dangerous or Defective Buildings Notice on the owner(s) of the property.
-This notice requires the owner(s) to commence and complete such operations as are necessary to remove the danger within specific time periods.
-If these time periods are not met or the danger still exists the council will appoint a contractor to undertake the relevant work and again all costs will be met by the property owner(s).
+If immediate action is not required, we may serve a Dangerous or Defective Buildings Notice on the property owner(s).
+This notice requires the owner(s) to commence and complete such operations as are deemed necessary to remove the danger within specific time periods.
+If these time periods are not met or the danger still exists Aberdeenshire Council will appoint a contractor to undertake the relevant work and the costs incurred will be recovered from the property owner(s).